Automation Beyond Efficiency: Creating Value Through AI and RPA

 The Shift Toward Strategic Automation

-When implemented effectively, automation technologies can:
+When implemented well, automation technologies can:

 Core Factors Driving Success in Automation

-1. Business Process Understanding
+Process Understanding

-2. Data Quality and Availability
+Data Quality and Availability

-3. Scalability and Integration
+Scalability and Integration

 Balancing Trade-Offs: Efficiency vs. Risk Mitigation